 Hi, I’m Stephan.

-I live with my family in Berlin and an old farmhouse in a small village in the rural Northeast, the most sparsely populated part of Germany.
-It’s our off-grid paradise, quite close to the Polish border and the Baltic sea.
+I live with my family in Berlin and an old, off-grid farmhouse in a small village in the rural Northeast, the most sparsely populated part of Germany – quite close to the Polish border and the Baltic sea.

 These days, I am working as a freelance writer, consultant and university lecturer.

-I fell in love with ambient and experimental music in a difficult phase of my life.
-I was in my mid-30s, I’d left a job that I loved because of burnout, my first marriage was disintegrating and I suffered from severe mental and physical health issues.
+In my mid-30s, I went through a difficult life phase – I’d left a job because of burnout, my first marriage was disintegrating and I suffered from severe mental and physical health issues.

-I discovered the healing power of music while getting involved with mindfulness, meditation and minimalism.
-I started attending spiritual retreats – a course in Mindfulness-Based Stress Reduction (MBSR) made me want to explore the traditions and practices of Zen Buddhism, Vipassana and Deep Listening.
+In this period, I turned towards meditation and minimalism.
+I started attending spiritual retreats – an eight-week course in Mindfulness-Based Stress Reduction (MBSR) and my first seven-day Vipassana retreat led me to eventually exploring the practices of Zen Buddhism and Deep Listening.

 A couple of years later, I deleted all my social media accounts.
 To keep in touch with friends and “followers”, I launched an old school mailing list.
 I used it to send out irregular music recommendations and life updates – hence the title, Zen Sounds, which became zensounds (lowercase, like much of the music I present here) after I moved to Substack, switched to English and adapted a weekly schedule.
 That happened in late 2022.